Neomanis/Neo_Component/README.md

 ### Overriding styles

--   In order to override style in react-select component, you can use the `customStyleOveride` props to set inner elements with custom styles.
+-   In order to override style in react-select component, you can use the `customStyleOverride` props to set inner elements with custom styles.
 You can go visite this page to see what and how to use it (https://react-select.com/styles).